 Originating from his one line drawing, Madi’s metal sculptures are necessarily a 3D, real-life materialization of his designed shapes.
 By transposing his sketch on a metal sheet, he cuts it from the sheet, then bends and folds to show form, and create angles.[13]
 Madi transfers all his subject matters into sculptures; his women, horses, birds, bulls, apples, and flowers can be in a static posture, but mostly, they appear ready to take action.[14]
 The way he bends and folds his metal revives the form out of the flatness of the sheet, through shade and light, and prompts the allusion to origami (the Japanese art of folding paper to create designs out of a flat sheet of paper).

 In Madi’s chromatic explorations, away from lights and shades, as in his flat shapes, one can see the reference to Picasso’s art; at the same time, the reference to Matisse is made clear in his simplified figures.[15]
 The diligence of Madi to read through the system of nature and analyze its rules capturing the essence of things is perceived as his anchor into Islamic art.[16]
 Throughout a prosperous production, Hussein Madi succeeded in portraying a signature stamp.
-He lives and works in Hamra, Beirut.
+The artist passed away in January 2024.

 Sources